 It has long been known that stress affects certain aspects of memory, be it the creation of new memories, or just better and more lasting working memory.
 However, it also affects memory recall, at no time is that more apparent when we are faced with rapid and extensive memory recall, especially while under pressure or duress.
 The classic example of this is what we call test or exam anxiety.
 We know the answer and we know we know it; we just can't seem to access it but why?

 The reason is the activation of the fight or flight response, more commonly called "stress response" Stress hormones affect brain function, specifically the hippocampus (adrenaline) and the prefrontal cortex (cortisol).
 Both of these areas are also at play when we are in defence mode.
 The brain, it seems, has more important things to focus on!
 So, it is interesting to note that this study noticed a decline in memory function when they activated the OLM (Oriens-lacunosum moleculare) cells and an improvement when they deactivated.
-Activation means excitement (and possibly more glutamate production) and deactivation means inhibition (possibly GABA production), just a summation?
+Basically, activation means excitement (and possibly more glutamate production) and deactivation means inhibition (possibly GABA production), just a summation?

 The important thing, relating to hypnotherapy, is that the brain is predominantly in a relaxed state during hypnosis and it seems perfectly logical, that this relaxed state is somehow, synonymous with a new level of memory that elicits changes in the way certain cells fire.
 All neurons fire, in part, as a consequence of their reaction to sensory and environmental factors.
 The motivational cause of this reaction is partially determined by the memory contained within each cell.